vccolombo/clipFile/README.md

-# clipFile - Copy your files to clipboard from terminal
+# clipFile - Copy your files content to clipboard from terminal

 ## Usage
 ```bash